 Concurrent with the recognition of assets under capital leases [note 6], equivalent capital lease obligations were recorded at the present value of estimated lease payments, excluding executory costs, using the Organization's estimated rate for incremental borrowing as the lease discount rate.
 For leased assets recognized in December 2018, a rate of 2.98% was used.
 For leased assets recognized in February 2020, a rate of 1.76% was used.
-For leased assets recognized in fiscal 2021 rates of between 0.73% and 1.72% were used.
+For leased assets recognized in fiscal 2021, rates of between 0.73% and 1.72% were used.
+For leased assets recognized in fiscal 2022, rates of between 0.66% and 3.06% were used.
 For hardware under capital lease, the lease maturity date is December 31, 2024.
 For office equipment under capital lease, the lease maturity date is February 1, 2025.
 For end-user computer equipment under capital lease, the lease maturity dates will be four years following the first payment date.
-End-user computer equipment lease maturity dates are estimated between March 31, 2024 and April 30, 2025.
-The capital lease obligation as at year-end of \$2,313 [2020 - \$1,834] includes nil [2020 - \$21] of accrued interest expense.
+End-user computer equipment lease maturity dates are estimated between March 31, 2024, and April 30, 2026.
+There are no executory costs with the computer equipment leases.
+The capital lease obligation as at year-end of \$3,581 [2021 - \$2,313] includes nil [2021 - nil] of accrued interest expense.